-On February 6, 2020, Pacific Online's Board of Directors approved the sale of LCC in order for Pacific Online to focus its resources on its principal business of providing modern and efficient online gaming facilities and equipment to its customers.
-LCC is included as part of "Lottery equipment, leasing, distribution and others" among the Company's reportable segments.
+On February 6, 2020, POSC's BOD approved the sale of LCC for POSC to focus its resources to its principal business of providing modern and efficient online gaming facilities and equipment to its customers.
+LCC is included as part of "Lottery equipment, leasing, distribution and others" in the Company's reportable segment.